openhab/openhabian/docs/openhabian-amanda.md

 Once you're done installing openHABian and Amanda, proceed to the usage guide chapter below.

-Finally, another HEADS UP: The first thing you should do after your first backup run ended successfully is to create a clone of your active server SD card by restoring the backup to a blank SD card as shown below as a amfetchdump example for recovery of a raw device's contents. `/dev/mmcblk0` is the Pi's internal SD reader device, and from an Amanda perspective, this is a raw device to be backed up to have that same name.
+Finally, another HEADS UP: The first thing you should do after your first backup run ended successfully is to create a clone of your active server SD card by restoring the backup to a blank SD card as shown below as an `amfetchdump` example for recovery of a raw device's contents. `/dev/mmcblk0` is the Pi's internal SD reader device, and from an Amanda perspective, this is a raw device to be backed up to have that same name.
 You will have two Amanda config directories (located in `/etc/amanda`) called `openhab-dir` and `openhab-AWS` if you choose to